asifpy/django-crudbuilder/README.md

 # django-crudbuilder

-Generic CRUD implementation in Django
+Generic CRUD implementation in Django which uses django tables2 to list objects

 Installation
 ------------